masesgroup/KNet/src/documentation/articles/performance.md

 The approach followed in the benchmark test is to:
 1. create a topic
 2. start consumption from the topic in a separated thread
-3. when the assignment is done from Apache Kafka the produce starts
+3. when the assignment is done from Apache Kafka™ the produce starts
 4. the produce cycle produces messages and put in the key the current TSC ticks, the cycle produces the number of messages set on command line then waits the end of consumption
-5. the consumer thread receives the messages from Apache Kafka and, for each message, compares the key (originating ticks) with current system ticks: **this measure represents the ticks elapsed from produce to consume**
+5. the consumer thread receives the messages from Apache Kafka™ and, for each message, compares the key (originating ticks) with current system ticks: **this measure represents the ticks elapsed from produce to consume**
 6. the measures are stored in a list to be analyzed later

 The produce cycle is like the following one: